THS-International/website/src/markdown-pages/faq.md

           Can you organize additional events, e.g. another gasque, hiking or Osqvik?
       - description: >-
+          Yes!
+If you want to swap events or give your spot to another new student, please have both of you email us at info@thsint.se with the name of the person and the event.
+Please wait for confirmation from us.

+          This needs to be conducted at least one day before the event.
+        title: 'Can I do a ticket swap? '
+      - description: >-
           If you are unsure what Chapter you belong, you can check [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRBIcNbmG1vW0L47mWMuLZHwui7QHFuIz8RlkTrKtgIUh21nwcyDRdkFi56i1O2j1EvkmFlEqJ4yw0i/pubhtml).
         title: What’s my Chapter?